Kellerman81/go_media_downloader/README.md

 - Parse files/nzbs
 - Structure releases and delete lower quality files/nzbs
 - Send Notification after Download start and/or Download finish (currently csv or pushover)
-- Scheduler interval based (every x Minutes, Hours, Days)
+- Scheduler interval based (every x Minutes, Hours, Days) and/or cron based
 - Api to start jobs, list/add/edit/delete movies/series/episodes, other actions.
-For API Call examples look at the Powershell examples in the api example file
+For API Call examples look at the Powershell examples in the api example file and at the Swagger Documentation
 - External Api Limiter to reduce the chance of getting blocked
 - toml Config for inital config and reconfiguration since there is no webinterface currently